- General info

 Two-way sync copies files in both directions, overwriting older files if duplicate files are found.
 It will also detect cases where modifications have happened on both local and cloud storage.
 If this happens, the latest modified file will be used or the file will be skipped, according to what you specify in for the folderpair.

-Mirroring of deletions
+Sync of deletions

 Successful syncs will have a green icon, either containing a check mark or plus character.
 The latter is present when a sync has transferred actual files.
-A yellow icon indicates a sync has errors.
+A yellow/red icon indicates a sync has errors.

 If you click on an item in the sync history, you will be able to see a detailed log of events for the sync.